andracs/bridging-sustainability/manuscript/2-Critical-thinking-and-systems-theory.md

 The rebound effect is another key aspect of critical thinking in digitalization, as efficiency improvements can reduce consumption in the short term but increase it in the long term.
 For example, electric cars reduce direct CO2 emissions if they are charged with renewable energy, but it can also increase overall energy consumption if more means of transportation are electrified.
 For example, if autonomous electric vehicles become cheap enough, both consumption and total energy consumption can increase.
 Critical systems thinking helps us navigate such complex contexts and understand which systems and mechanisms influence development.

 A critical approach to digitalization is also about assessing the benefits and risks of digital systems for the business.
 Business processes that rely heavily on IT systems can become vulnerable if the systems fail.
-Should an airport's control systems be directly connected to the internet or would that be too insecure?
+Should an airport's control systems be directly connected to the internet or is it too insecure?
 There are now many examples of how reliance on specific IT systems can cripple entire sectors in transportation, commerce or finance.
 Critical thinking can help prevent these situations by asking questions like: What do we do if an IT system fails?
 How do we ensure continued operation without a given IT system?

 ---